| PURSE

 Scientists

-down once a week with a disinfectant wipe to avoid contracting
+be wiped down once a week with a disinfectant wipe to

-viruses that can cause the common cold or diarrhea.
+avoid contracting viruses that can cause the common

 "I'm